Self-employed person consulting his accountant online in Quebec

 • Travel expenses

-An accountant can help you set up your side hustle to maximize tax deductions while staying compliant.
+An accountant helps you structure your side hustle to maximize deductions while remaining compliant.

-How do you choose between an accountant and accounting software?
+How to choose between an accountant and an accounting software?

-Accounting software (QuickBooks, Wave, FreshBooks) is excellent for basic bookkeeping (recording your income and expenses).
-However, it cannot replace an accountant when it comes to:
+Accounting software (QuickBooks, Wave, FreshBooks) is great for basic bookkeeping (recording your income and expenses).
+However, they do not replace an accountant for:

-• Tax optimization: Software doesn't know all the deductions specific to your situation
+• Tax optimization: Software does not know all the deductions specific to your situation

-• Strategic Planning: Incorporation, Revenue Allocation, Business Decisions
+• Strategic Planning: Incorporation, Income Splitting, Business Decisions

-The best approach for most self-employed individuals is to use accounting software for day-to-day bookkeeping and hire an accountant for tax returns, planning, and strategic advice.
-This combines the best of both worlds: efficiency and expertise.
+The best approach for most self-employed people is to use accounting software for day-to-day bookkeeping, and hire an accountant for tax filing, planning, and strategic advice.
+This combines the best of both worlds: efficiency + expertise.

 Sources and references

-3. Dynacom – Deductible Expenses for Self-Employed Individuals in Quebec
+3. Dynacom – Deductible expenses for self-employed workers in Quebec

-4. Décimo – Tax Obligations for Self-Employed Individuals
+4. Decimo – Tax Obligations for Self-Employed Workers

-5. Signal Heure – Accounting Requirements for Self-Employed Individuals in Quebec
+5. Signal Heure – The accounting obligations of self-employed workers in Quebec

 Last updated: March 2026